Venturi (company): Mission 03: Back To Telegraph Creek

 Venturi has completed its own zero-emissions version of Citroën's historic Croisière Blanche expedition (also called the Bedeaux expedition), a 20th-century automobile raid that entailed crossing the Canadian North-West.
 That historic expedition ended in failure, owing to the nature of the terrain and the disastrous climatic conditions.

 On 6 March 2019 in British Columbia (Canada), the Venturi Antarctica travelled 42 km in extreme temperatures as low as -30 °C. The aim of the expedition was to put the machine through a battery of tests in climatic conditions similar to those at the South Pole.

 In June 2021, Venturi unveiled the next generation Antarctica which will be deployed at Princess Elisabeth Antarctic research station in December.
 The vehicle is 3.4 meters long, 2.18 meters high and weighs 2.5 tons.
 The battery has a capacity of 52.6 kWh allowing an autonomy of 50 kilometers, while the two axial flow motors are capable of developing 60 kW each.
 Recharging takes from 2 to 18 hours, depending on the context and the weather.
 With its fold-down bench seat, the vehicle is able to carry up to six people, along with equipment and a second battery to extend the initial range of 50 km.

 Mission 04: Kilimanjaro to Okavango

 Mission 04 is a modern-day version of the “Croisière Noire” (Black Cruise), a 1924 automobile expedition that crossed the African continent from north to south.
+This expedition was the first crossing of Africa by an electric vehicle without assistance.
+This time, Xavier Chevrin drove alone but the car remained unchanged (see mission 2).
+Setting out from Nairobi on 11 May 2012, he covered a distance of 5,800 km unassisted, reaching Johannesburg a month later.

-Mission 05: Salar de Uyuni
+Mission 05: Kennedy Space Center

-The Voxan Wattman set a new world speed record for an electric motorcycle in the 'partially streamlined electric motorcycle over 300 kilos' class.
-Driven by Max Biaggi, the bike reached 366.94 km/h on the runway of Châteauroux-Centre airport in France.
-The Wattman holds 11 world speed records:
+In December 2021, the Voxan Wattman, driven by Max Biaggi, set 21 new world speed records for an electric motorcycle.